joostdecock/site/_posts/2017-09-09-freesewing-from-scratch.md

 get away with a 1GB one too.
 This will set you back $5 per month.
 It's basically the price of two coffees per month.

-With my server under my control, I've deployed one of Linode's images to it.
+With the server under my control, I've deployed one of Linode's images to it.
 I went with Debian 9 because [Debian](http://www.debian.org/) is my favourite OS, and 9 is the latest stable release.